Sivas massacre: Aftermath

 The response from the security forces at the time and afterwards was weak.
 The assault took place over eight hours without any intervention by the police, military or fire department.
 Alevis and most intellectuals in Turkey argue that the incident was triggered by the local government as flyers and leaflets were published and given out for days before the incident.
 The Turkish government refers to the Sivas Madımak Hotel incident as an attack on intellectuals but refuses to see it as an incident directed towards Alevis.
 The events surrounding the massacre were captured by TV cameras and broadcast all over the world.
 Every year, during the anniversary of the massacre, various Alevi organizations call for the arrest of those responsible.

 Two of the suspects, including Cafer Erçakmak died while on trial.
 In March 2012, the Sivas massacre case against the remaining five defendants was dropped, owing to the statute of limitations.
 However, this case is still being appealed.

+The Başbağlar massacre only two days later, organized by PKK commander Dr. Baran, was seen as retaliation for Madimak.